 - Berlin (German and History).

-Secondary students also regularly take part in trips within Belgium and further afield as part of their extra-curricular activities or as part of their work in our Creativity, Action, Service (CAS) programme.
+Secondary students also regularly take part in trips within Belgium and further afield as part of their Enrichment activities or as part of their work in our Creativity, Action, Service (CAS) programme.
 Destinations are as far ranging as a sporting tournament in the Benelux region to humanitarian work in Ghana as part of the school's own student-led charity 'The Best of Both'.